curl/everything-curl/usingcurl-connections.md

 For the typical command line that operates on a URL those are details that are taken care of under the hood which you can mostly ignore.
-But at times you might find yourself wanting to tweak the specifics...
+But at times you might find yourself wanting to tweak the specifics…

 ## Name resolve tricks